anspreck/Assignments/README.md

     - **Identify a sentence** (or two) in the poem that you find is important.
     - **Utilize an appropriate text-level semantic tag** around the text to change the significance of the sentence.
     - **Add a comment** next to the line that explains why you found the text important.
-    - **Add a comment** near the slogan paragraph within the header and compare the tags used to changed the style.
-Explain why each tag is the most appropriate tag to use compared to other available semantic tags.
+    - **Add a comment** near the slogan paragraph within the header.
+Compare the text-level semantic tag you added to the slogan paragraph with the poetry line you highlighted as important and explain why each tag is the most appropriate tag to use.

 0. Within VS Code, correct any validation errors that may appear in your code using the [Web Development Student Extension Pack](https://marketplace.visualstudio.com/items?itemName=RioSaladoCollegeMedia.web-development-student-pack) you installed in Lesson 0: Course Introduction.
     - You may ignore any warnings that may appear with your files.
 However, you are required to correct any and ***all*** validation **errors**.